ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/51-empirical-analysis-and-code-tuning.md

 Finally, we try to speed up Insertion sort.
-Recall that Insertion sort repeatedly moves an element toward the beginning of the sorted part of the list until it encounters a key with lesser value.
+Recall that Insertion sort repeatedly moves an element toward the beginning of the sorted part of the list until it encounters a key with smaller value.
 In the original code, this is done with a series of swap operations.
 There is a better alternative than continuously swapping the element to the left until a smaller value is found.
 This is to move the current element to a